Get

 15. How Is Their Mobility?

-Dogs can lose mobility as they age, and dogs that have been kept in cramped and poor conditions might also struggle with mobility.
+Dogs’ joints can deteriorate with age and older dogs may lose mobility as they age.
 Certain hereditary conditions like elbow and hip dysplasia can cause mobility issues, though, and these tend to attract substantial healthcare costs over the dog’s life.

 See how the dog moves when you visit and ask the rescue how they are in the mornings, in the cold, and generally when they move around.